Ilyabasharov/bird_eye_view_tracking/README.md

 ## Execution

 Input messages like ```ObjectArray``` and ```PointCloud2``` are required for execution.
-Also you must specify a path to odometry dataset in KITTI-like format of [http://www.cvlibs.net/datasets/kitti/eval_odometry.php](data) and ID of sequence in 2 numbers format with the first zero if necessary.
+Also you must specify a path to odometry dataset in [KITTI-like format of data](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) and ID of sequence in 2 numbers format with the first zero if necessary.

 ```bash
 roslaunch bird_eye_view_tracking main.launch \